Wood Island Light: Viewing

 Wood Island Light is viewable from just beyond the southern end of SR-208 off Biddeford Pool, Maine.
-To reach the best viewing spot proceed beyond SR-208's southern terminus 0.6 mi along Lester B Orcutt Bl.
+To reach the best viewing spot, proceed beyond SR-208's southern terminus 0.6 mi along Lester B Orcutt Blvd.
 There is an entrance to an Audubon trail on the left side of the road.
 Follow this path to the ocean.
 Wood Island Light is across the channel.

 Friends of Wood Island Lighthouse runs seasonal tours out to the island and lighthouse from Biddeford Pool.

 Wildlife

 The island supports a small population of deer who swim the half mile to and from Biddeford Pool.
 When visiting the island it is a rare treat to spot them.
 The best viewing can often be in winter from the East Point Sanctuary in Biddeford Pool.
 In winter it is not uncommon to spot snowy owls on the island.
 Rafts of eiders, scoters and loons are present in the winter.
 Brants and cormorants arrive in early spring.